-“KNOW THY SELF” is one of the cardinal concepts in ancient African sacred wisdom which underlie many of the Proverbs that are inscribed into the walls of the Temple of Luxor in Egypt.
+“KNOW THY SELF” is one of the cardinal concepts in ancient African sacred wisdom which underlie many of the Proverbs that are inscribed into the walls of Egypt’s Luxor Temple.
 There are six great temples in that area, the most renowned being Karnak (the northern sanctuary: Ipet Isut) and Luxor (the southern sanctuary: Ipet Resyt) – both headed by Amun.
 Ipet Isut and Ipet Resyt are situated on the east bank of Africa’s sacred Nile River at the fourth Upper nome in Uaset (Thebes in Greek).
-Built during the New Kingdom, Ipet Resyt was dedicated to the Kemetic Sacred Triad: Amun~Mut~Montu and was the site of the Opet Festival, an annual celebration of fertility in which a cult statue of the god Amun would be paraded in the upriver direction between the sacred compounds of the divine consorts.
+Built during the New Kingdom [c1400BCE], Ipet Resyt was dedicated to the Kemetic Sacred Triad: Amun~Mut~Montu and was the site of the Opet Festival, an annual celebration of fertility in which a cult statue of the god Amun would be paraded in the upriver direction between the sacred compounds of the divine consorts.

 Below are a selection of the powerful Proverbs inscribed on the external walls of Ipet Resyt that would be used as tools to teach BaNtu (‘people’… ‘of Ntu/God’) an understanding of the universe and of the divine order that exists between Wo/Man, the Creator(s), Nature, and the Heavens.
 More advanced teachings were contained in the inner sanctuaries of the Temple, whose access was restricted to initiates who’d proven themselves worthy…

 - Wo/man, know yourself… and you shalt know [the] god/dess.

 - A wo/man’s heart is her/his own Neter [God/dess].

 - If the Master teaches what is error, the disciple’s submission is slavery.
 If he teaches truth, this submission is ennoblement.